top of page

 The Bay Area Air Quality District (BAAQMD) took the lead among the state’s regional air quality boards in designing the first pilot program under this authorization.
 A few pilot applications were accepted in late 2020.
 The program then fully rolled out in January 2021.

-Other California regional air quality boards have the authorization to follow after BAAQMD and SCAQMD also if they get demand for it.
+Other California regional air quality boards have the authorization to follow the BAAQMD model.
+Let them know you are interested to show the demand.

 bottom of page